-Benedictine is dedicated to making your college education affordable by assisting students to understand the resources available to them, we work daily to help bridge the gap between the student’s cost of attendance and their ability to afford their degree.
+Benedictine University is dedicated to making your college education affordable by assisting students to understand the resources available to them.
+We work daily to help bridge the gap between the student’s cost of attendance and their ability to afford their degree.
 Not only do we offer our own scholarships and grants, but we also participate in federal and state programs.
-In general, scholarships and grants are considered "gift aid" and do not need to be repaid, while loans that are borrowed and must be repaid.
+In general, scholarships and grants are considered gift aid and do not need to be repaid, while loans are borrowed and must be repaid.

-A scholarship is a form of gift assistance that does not need to be repaidScholarships for Incoming Freshman Students
+A scholarship is a form of gift assistance that does not need to be repaid.
+Click on the following links for further information.Scholarships for Incoming Freshman Students

 Grants are an educational funding source available to most undergraduate students that do not need to be repaid.
 There are several types of grants that may be available to undergraduate students.